bjschafer/letstry.science/content/about/its-complicated.md

 ---

 I wanted to make a page I can quickly share to help explain what I have that affects what I can eat and do.
-Something that I can shore for those who want a bit more detail than the standard "well, it's complicated".
+Something that I can share for those who want a bit more detail than the standard "well, it's complicated".

 Why?
 In part to let others suffering from similar things know that they're not alone.